Improve rate limiter latency logging and add component-base metric Kubernetes-commit:

 changing the patch version.

-We will create a new branch and tag for each increment in the major version number or minor version number.
+We will create a new branch and tag for each increment in the minor version number.
 We will create only a new tag for each increment in the patch version number.
 See semver for definitions of major, minor, and patch.

-The master branch will track HEAD in the main Kubernetes repo and
+The HEAD of the master branch in client-go will track the HEAD of the master branch in the main Kubernetes repo.

 Since Kubernetes is backwards compatible with clients, older